 - > to the first three individuals in the general classification (gold, silver, bronze) - > to the first three individuals in the newcomers category (gold, silver, bronze) - > to the four members of each of the first three male teams in the general team classification (gold, silver, bronze) - > to the three members of each of the first three female teams in the general team classification (gold, silver, bronze) - to the members of each of the first three male and female teams that have competed during the Obstacle Relay (gold, silver, bronze)

 NEWCOMERS

-Newcomer is the athlete during his/her first competition season on international level.
+Newcomer is the athlete during his/her first competition season at international level.
+Newcomer is the athlete during his/her first competition at World level.

 OTHER AWARDS